Gray Tree Frog

 The male of the species has a loud and almost birdlike call.
 It will make this call for hours after dusk as a way to establish a breeding territory.
 The males can be aggressive, but generally only in the breeding season when they need to defend their territory.

 These frogs are common in the eastern part of the United States and parts of southeastern Canada.
 This includes northern Florida over to central Texas, as well as all of South Carolina and Georgia.
-As a tree frog, they can usually be found in wooded areas, whether that is a forest or agricultural area.
+Being tree frog, they can usually be found in wooded areas, whether that is a forest or agricultural area.
 They will not be found far away from either trees or a source of water, like a swamp or pond.

 They spend most of their time in high treetops but can be identified in the vegetation of fishless wetlands during their breeding season.
 In the summertime, it is not unusual for people to see them on windows looking for the bugs attracted to artificial lights.